metaplex-foundation/mpl-core-candy-machine/README.md

 # Docs/readmes inside this repo are not up to date, for glass chewers check the tests for usage examples

+# This repo is currently EXPERIMENTAL and may undergo breaking changes.
+Use at your own risk!

 The Metaplex Protocol Candy Machine is the leading minting and distribution program for fair NFT collection launches on Solana.
 It allows creators to bring their digital assets on-chain in a secure and customisable way.

 You can [**read more about Candy Machines in the official Metaplex documentation**](https://developers.metaplex.com/candy-machine).